jkutsko/project-notebook/Entry 2 -- April 10.md

 add build1 to carry_builds
 '''
 Other such simple statements that might be convenient to the user are what I'm looking for right now.

+The other thing that I have a large question about is how I should handle hero skills.
+There isn't any nice data about hero skills in general, as there are simply too many factors between different skills that contribute to the skills doing what they do to list all of them in a json dataset or anything similar.
+Thus, I need to figure out how I want to handle this.
+My current idea is to focus entirely on buff/debuff skills - so entirely passive skills that contribute stats to a hero.
+For example, anti-mage's first spell, which adds extra damage, and wraith king's two passive spells that give lifesteal and a crit.
+I think I would probably have to just hardcode a few of these to show that the system works, but its possible I'll be able to find a nice list of just this type of skill somewhere.
+In any case, once I have data, adding this won't be hard at all, but its a matter of getting the data in one way or another.

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the labor?**